Newport Beach Wrongful Death Attorney

 For example, in a wrongful death claim involving vehicles, the police will usually preserve the vehicles by placing them in an evidence hold, limiting access until the criminal matter is completed.
 Being denied access to vehicles involved in the incident can delay identification of issues.
-For example, if an airbag failed to deploy that should have, a products liability claim may successfully be raised if it can be shown to be causally-related to the fatality.
+For example, if an airbag failed to deploy that should have, a product liability claim may successfully be raised if it can be shown to be causally-related to the fatality.
 However, without access to the vehicle, this issue will not be spotted until the police hold is lifted and the wrongful death attorney’s consultants are allowed to inspect the vehicle.

 Keeping in close touch with the detective can help identify issues before access to all evidence is permitted, and an experienced attorney will know what information to obtain from the police.
 If a family member of yours lost their life due to the negligence of another, call our team of experienced wrongful death lawyers now to see if you have a claim.

 Unfortunately, the only recourse we have against defendants in the civil arena is to pursue them for damages (money).
 Wrongful death claims often receive substantial awards from juries, who are permitted to evaluate the value of the claim based on numerous considerations.